alexandr-tichonov/SOC-Automation-Project/README.md

   <p><em>Figure 64: A screenshot of the final entry that was made in the body field.  </em></p>
 </div>

 **Adding Analyst Confirmation via User Input**: To avoid automatically blocking SSH login attempts for legitimate users, a User Input node was added to the workflow.
-This node would send an email notification to the analyst prompting them to decide whether to block the suspicious IP address.
+This node would send an email notification to the analyst, prompting them to decide whether to block the suspicious IP address.

 To implement this the User Input node would be dragged into the Shuffle workflow.
-The ```Information``` and ```Input options``` fields were then modified, with the final configuration being setup as follows:
+The ```Information``` and ```Input options``` fields were then modified, with the final configuration being set up as follows:
 <div align="center" style="border: 2px solid #ccc; padding: 4px;">
   <img width="1331" height="682" alt="blurred-71 png(1)" src="https://github.com/user-attachments/assets/88375530-d5b8-4510-b518-6a9331f50ab6" />
   <p><em>Figure 65: A screenshot of a successfully configured User Input node.  </em></p>